DPhil in Engineering Science

 Graduate destinations

 Doctoral graduates from Engineering Science are ideally equipped for careers in a wide range of engineering, which is often in their specialisms but in many cases is not.
-Most enjoy engineering-related careers including: engineering companies, consulting companies, start-up companies (sometimes based on the students research) research and development companies and academia.
+Most enjoy engineering-related careers including: engineering companies, consulting companies, start-up companies (sometimes based on the students research), research and development companies and academia.
 Others enter the broad range of professions where their high degree of ability in mathematical and systems modelling is required, such as finance and patent law.
 The location of jobs varies from Oxford to New Zealand.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
-The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
+The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made if a pandemic, epidemic or local health emergency occurs.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.